kidddevs/passworder/README.md

 ## Acknowledgments ✋🏽😎

-The PASSWORDER extension was developed using React, Material-UI, and the WebExtensions API for Firefox.
+This extension was developed using React, Material-UI, and the WebExtensions API for Firefox.

-Special thanks to the contributors and the open-source community for their valuable contributions.